Terrorist Attacks by Vehicle Fast Facts

 March 22, 2017 - A man drives an SUV into a crowd on the sidewalk along the Westminster Bridge in London, killing at least four.
 After ramming the car into a barrier outside the House of Parliament, the driver exits the vehicle and stabs a police officer to death.
 The attacker is then gunned down by a police officer.
 The assailant, Khalid Masood, 52, of West Midlands, reportedly had a criminal record and may have had connections to violent extremism, British Prime Minister Theresa May says.

-April 7, 2017 - At least four people are killed when a truck drives into pedestrians on a busy street in the center of Stockholm, Sweden, before crashing into a department store.
+April 7, 2017 - Four people are killed, when a truck drives into pedestrians on a busy street in the center of Stockholm, Sweden, before crashing into a department store.
+A fifth victim dies from her injuries three weeks later.
 The attacker, Rakhmat Akilov, a 39-year-old from Uzbekistan, admitted to carrying out a "terrorist crime," his lawyer says.
+Akilov is later sentenced to life in prison.

 June 3, 2017 - Eight people are killed in two terror attacks in central London before police shoot three suspects dead, the Metropolitan police say.
 The violence begins when a van swerves into throngs of pedestrians on London Bridge.
 The suspects then jump out the van and proceed on foot to nearby Borough Market, a popular nightlife spot, where witnesses say they produce knives and slash indiscriminately at people in restaurants and bars.
 At least 48 people are taken to hospitals, according to the London Ambulance Service.